user-simon/Fungal-UI/README.md

 Much like VIM, you can launch a Fungal UI program from the terminal and return to the original console buffer after exiting.

+Nothing fancy, but one could reasonably extend the project to handle both mouse events and 2D control positioning -- the reason I haven't is that such features seemed outside the scope of the simple UI library I wanted to make but I might revisit at a later date and build upon it further.

+### Key bindings

 Navigation between controls is performed with the **Arrow up-down keys** and the **Tab key**, navigation within a control is performed with the **Arrow left-right keys**, and controls are drawn vertically, in a list-like fashion.

 **Escape** allows you to go back to whichever control was displayed previously and if there are none, the program exits.

-Nothing fancy, but one could reasonably extend the project to handle both mouse events and 2D control positioning -- the reason I haven't is that such features seemed outside the scope of the simple UI library I wanted to make but I might revisit at a later date and build upon it further.
+### Compatability
+This library is compatible with windows projects using C++17 and above.
+Since there are only a few functions which are Windows-dependant, one could with some _minor_ trouble generalize it to work for Linux as well.

 ## :closed_book: Wiki
 * :pushpin: [Getting started](https://github.com/userexit/Fungal-UI/wiki)